md81544/lookup/README.md

       B _ A _ _ _ _ _ _ _ G   _ _ _ E

+The optional `-f` flag there allows you to specify the letters you've already found.

 There are many other options, including regex searches if you understand them.
 Type `lookup -h` to see what's available.